recommend-games/blog/content/posts/sdj_2021_2/index.md

 {{< img src="sdj-all" size="x300" alt="Spiel des Jahres" >}}

 [Nominations are out](https://www.spiel-des-jahres.de/aktuelle-preistraeger-2021/)!
 The jury selected a total of fifteen games for their longlist, eight for {{% sdj / %}} and seven for {{% kdj / %}}.
-Out of these games, three games are nominated for each award and can hope to get the coveted meepled added to their covers on July 19.
+Out of these games, three games each are nominated for both awards and can hope to get the coveted meeple added to their covers on July 19.

 Let's dive straight into the nominations and recommendations, before we discuss how good (or bad) [my predictions]({{<ref "posts/sdj_2021/index.md">}}) were and if the [{{% kdj %}}Kennerspiel{{% /kdj %}} score]({{<ref "posts/kennerspiel/index.md">}}) is any good.